return5/submarine-game/README.md

    - ### easy
       - one enemy destroyer and one cargo ship
    - ### normal
-      - same as above and the addition of one enemy sub
+      - same as easy with the addition of one enemy sub
-   - ### hard
+   - ### difficult
-     - same as previous two with the addition of a second enemy destroyer
+     - same as normal with the addition of a second enemy destroyer
-   - ### very hard
+   - ### very difficult
-      - same as hard but with the addition of a second enemy submarine.
+      - same as difficult with the addition of a second enemy submarine.

   ## screenshots
   ![screenshot1](/screenshots/diff_select.png)